umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible.md

 In order to understand how to host your site it is best to understand how Umbraco's flexible load balancing works.

-The following diagram shows the communication between each entity in the environment:
+The following diagram shows the data flow/communication between each item in the environment:

  ![umbraco flexible load balancing diagram](images/flexible-load-balancing.png)